 Back in 2015, the Dalian Wanda Group Co. paid $650 million to acquire World Triathlon Corporation from equity firm Providence Equity Partners.
 Ironman then became part of Wanda Sports, which was listed on the NASDAQ as WSG in July of 2019.

 The Ironman Group includes Ironman and 70.3 triathlons, the Rock ‘n’ Roll Marathon Series, and the Epic Series of mountain biking events.
 Ironman says that each year over one million international athletes participate in an Ironman Group race.
 As part of the transaction, Wanda Sports Group will continue to operate the Ironman, 70.3, Rock ‘n’ Roll Marathons, and Epic Series of off-road mountain bike races in China under an exclusive license agreement.
-Recently Ironman has had to reschedule several events in response to the coronavirus pandemic, but last week announced a “virtual race series” with few details.
+Recently Ironman has had to cancel or reschedule hundreds of events in response to the coronavirus pandemic, but last week announced a “virtual race series.”

 The press release also says that growth equity firm Orkila Capital will join as a co-investor with Jesse Du Bey, Managing Partner of Orkila, rejoining its Board of Directors alongside Advance and Ironman CEO Andrew Messick.
 Du Bey, previously a Managing Director at Providence Equity Partners, led that firm’s 2008 investment in The Ironman Group.